sparingsoftware/react-native-standalone-video-player/README.md

 React Native video player which can be re-used across views

-In 95% of cases https://github.com/react-native-video/react-native-video will be enough but if you need player which is separated from view - use this one.
+In 90% of cases [react-native-video](https://github.com/react-native-video/react-native-video) will be enough.
+However there may be some cases when you need the Player to be separated from the View:
+  - Loading video before presenting it
+  - Showing the same video in different parts of the app (like preview and then fullview)
+  - As list element

 ![video](https://github.com/SparingSoftware/react-native-standalone-video-player/blob/main/assets/ios_2views.gif)
 ![video](https://github.com/SparingSoftware/react-native-standalone-video-player/blob/main/assets/android_2views.gif)